snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/migration-guides/media-player/index.md

 sidebar_position: 20
 ---

+### Upgrading to 0.8.0
+**We recommend a [full refresh run](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/full-or-partial-refreshes/#complete-refresh-of-snowplow-package) if you have been using any previous versions.** There might be inconsistencies in the calculation of impressions and play rate in the media stats table without doing a full refresh.

+**Breaking changes:**

+-  The calculation of impressions in the stats table changed to use distinct plays instead of page views.
+This allows for multiple videos on the same page to be counted as separate impressions.

 ### Upgrading to 0.7.0
 **This version requires a [full refresh run](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/full-or-partial-refreshes/#complete-refresh-of-snowplow-package) if you have been using any previous versions.** You will not be able to upgrade and have the package work without doing a full refresh.